-However, multipart/form-data can be used for forms that are presented using representations other than HTML (spreadsheets, Portable Document Format, etc.), and for transport using other means than electronic mail or HTTP.
+However, multipart/form-data can be used for forms that are presented using representations other than HTML (spreadsheets, PDF, etc.), and for transport using means other than electronic mail or HTTP.
 This document defines the representation of form values independently of the application for which it is used.